Quenya: Writing systems

 Most of the time, Tolkien wrote his invented languages using the Latin script, but he devised his own writing systems to match the internal histories of his languages.

 Elvish writing systems

 Tolkien imagined many writing systems for his Elves.
 The best-known is the "Tengwar of Fëanor" but the first one he created c.
 1919 was the "Tengwar of Rumil", also called the sarati.
 He decided that, prior to their Exile, the Noldorin Elves first used the sarati of Rúmil to record Ancient Quenya.
-In Middle-earth, Quenya appears to have been rarely written using the "Elvish runes" or cirth, named certar in Quenya.
+In Middle-earth, Quenya appears to have been occasionally written using the "Elvish runes" or cirth, named certar in Quenya.

 Latin script

 Tolkien's spelling in Latin script of Quenya was largely phonemic, with each letter corresponding to a specific phoneme in the language.
 However, the vowels varied in pronunciation depending upon their length.
 Specific rules for consonants were provided in Appendix E of The Lord of the Rings, e.g. the letter c is always pronounced k, qu stands for kw, Orqui is Orkwi.
 Tolkien's standard orthography for Quenya uses all the letters of the Latin script except j, k, and z, together with the acute and diaeresis marks on vowels; the letters ñ, þ and z only appear in early Quenya.
 Occasionally, Tolkien wrote Quenya with a "Finnish-style" orthography (rather than the standard Latin-Romance version), in which c is replaced by k, y with j, and long vowels written double.
 The acute accent marks long vowels, while the diaeresis indicates that a vowel is not part of a diphthong, for example in ëa or ëo, while final e is marked with a diaeresis to remind English-speakers that it is not silent.